-Delicious and moist banana bread studded with lots of blueberries and chocolate.
-It’s a great way to use up blueberries when they’re in season, their flavor goes really well with bananas and chocolate.
+Delicious and moist banana bread studded with lots of blackberries and chocolate.
+It’s a great way to use up blackberries when they’re in season, their flavor goes really well with bananas and chocolate.
 This blackberry banana bread is super easy to make, fluffy and so so delicious it’s impossible to eat just 1 slice!

 If you’d rather have a classic banana bread try my favorite banana bread recipe with nuts and milk chocolate.